 The solution offers a free trial that gives users instant access to its endpoint protection.
 It also offers full functionality for up to 100 endpoints.

 If you decide that Malwarebytes Endpoint Solution is for you after the free trial, you will need to contact their sales team in order to get a quote.

-Users have complained that Malwarebytes UI is not easy to use and that it needs something to make it easier on the eye.
+However, note that some users have complained that the interface of this solution is not easy to get along with, and that it needs something to make it easier on the eye.